CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/creating-a-custom-view.md

 ### Create a Custom View

-1. Open a plugin project in Visual Studio
+1. Open your plugin project in Visual Studio.
-2. Create a folder, e.g., CustomView (right-click on a Project → New Folder), and go to it
+2. Create a new folder (e.g., CustomView) by right-clicking on the project and selecting New Folder, then navigate into it.
-3. Open Terminal (View → Terminal)
+3. Open the Terminal via View → Terminal.
-4. Navigate to the created folder
+4. Navigate to the newly created folder.
 5. Create a new custom view by using the following command in Terminal (named SalesOrderList in the following example):

     ```javascript